 Preparing for war

-On 12 July 1863 the British army, commanded by Lieutenant General Duncan Cameron, crossed the Mangatāwhiri Stream, which marked the aukati (boundary) between the Kīngitanga lands and the government-controlled area to the north.
-The army entered the Waikato, taking up positions below the Koheroa ridge and scouring the area for hostile Māori.
-Five days later, on 17 July, British regulars attacked a war party on the ridge, firing and instigating a bayonet charge which caused Māori to retreat.
-About 15 Māori, including Waikato chief Te Huirama, died during the engagement.
+On 12 July 1863 the British army, commanded by Lieutenant-General Duncan Cameron, crossed the Mangatāwhiri Stream, which marked the aukati (boundary) between the Kīngitanga lands and the government-controlled area to the north.
+Troops took up positions below the Koheroa ridge and scoured the area for Māori fighters.
+Five days later, on 17 July, British regulars attacked a war party on the ridge, firing and instigating a bayonet charge which caused the Māori to retreat.
+About 15 Māori, including Waikato chief Te Huirama, died during this engagement.

 Māori attacks behind the lines slowed British progress.
-Cameron tried to establish water-based transport but his forward depot at Camerontown was destroyed by Māori.
+Cameron tried to establish water-based transport, but his forward depot at Camerontown was destroyed by Māori.
 Advance parties were ordered to drive on to the Waikato River in order to secure British supplies through the use of gunboats.
 Waikato Māori retreated to Meremere pā, which overlooked the river, blocking Cameron’s advance.
 Meremere seemed impregnable.

 On 12 August 1863 the gunboat Avon fired on Meremere, then slipped past to conduct reconnaissance.
 The Pioneer followed, exchanging fire with concealed riflemen.
 On 31 October, 600 men from the 40th and 65th regiments were towed past the pā on barges and landed 8 kilometres upriver, beating off an attack from the pā.
-With the British now at their rear, Waikato abandoned Meremere.
+With the British now in their rear, Waikato abandoned Meremere.